founchoo/sentiment_analysis/README.md

 ## Reproducibility

 > [!IMPORTANT]
-> Due to the limitation of size of files, we do not upload the files below:
+> Due to the limitation of size of files that GitHub can accept, we do not upload the files below:
 > - normal_offensive_model.json
 > - normal_offensive_data.csv
 > - real_fake_model.json